Hiking in Switzerland is it safe?

 - Clean your hands after the bathroom, before eating, and after coughing too.

-Also, we highly recommend to read carefully what the World Health Organization latest updates are: link.
+Also, we highly recommend to read carefully what the World Health Organisation latest updates are.

 Check out our latest Articles:

 How to protect yourself from COVID-19 in ski resortsNovember 20, 2020/

 📍 | Switzerland & Alps

 📣 | 🇬🇧 🇮🇹 🇩🇪 🇨🇭